Syphilis

 There are four stages to syphilis:

-• First, you'll get a small sore (called a ‘chancre’) that looks infected at the centre.
+• Stage one: You'll get a small sore (called a ‘chancre’) that looks infected at the centre.
 It might seep liquid or pus.
 It won't hurt, and it might be in a place where you don't even notice it, such as your inner thigh.
 It'll stick around for up to six weeks.
 After it clears up, you still have the infection in your system, even if you don't get any more symptoms.

-• A couple of months later, you could get a rash – usually on the palms of your hands and soles of your feet.
-You could feel run-down and fluey.
+• Stage two: A couple of months later, you could get a rash, usually on the palms of your hands and soles of your feet.
+You could feel run-down and flu-like.
 This stage sometimes takes more than a year to develop.

-• In this stage the infection goes quiet.
-For up to 20 years you can have no symptoms at all, but still be able to pass the infection on to other people.
+• Stage three: The infection goes quiet.
+For up to 20 years, you can have no symptoms at all, but still be able to pass the infection on to other people.

-• In the final stage, things get serious.
-The infection will start to affect your brain, liver and other important organs.
-It can last for a long time and the long term effects of syphilis can cause irreversible damage.
+• Stage four: The infection will start to affect your brain, liver and other important organs.
+It can last for a long time, and the long-term effects of syphilis can cause irreversible damage.

 Testing for syphilis

-You can get a blood test from a doctor to check for syphilis.
-If you have a suspected chancre, they can also examine a sample from this sore to detect the infection.
+Your doctor can check for syphilis with a blood test.
+If you think you have a chancre, they can also test a sample from the sore for infection.
 If you’re pregnant, they’ll normally test you for syphilis to make sure you don't pass it on to the baby.

 Learn more about how to get a sexual health check, or call Healthline on 1300 65 88 86 to find out the most convenient place for you to have a check-up.

-• Get treated: Syphilis treatment is pretty straightforward in its early stages – it's just a couple of antibiotic injections a few weeks apart.
-The doctor who diagnoses you will talk you through a treatment plan.
+• Get treated.
+Syphilis treatment is pretty straightforward in its early stages.
+Treatment is just a couple of antibiotic injections a few weeks apart.
+Your doctor will explain the treatment plan to you when you’re diagnosed.

-• Inform those who need to know: If you have syphilis, it’s important that you contact all your recent sexual partners and let them know they should get tested, too.
-If you’re unsure about how to do this, read some tips for telling someone you’ve got an STI.
+• Tell those who need to know.
+If you have syphilis, it’s important to contact all your recent sexual partners and let them know they should get tested, too.
+It probably won’t be the most pleasant conversation you’ve ever had, but it’ll show those partners that you respect them enough to care about their health.
+Get some tips on how to tell a sexual partner about your STI.

-• Don’t spread it: While treatment is happening, you need to be very careful when having sex that you don’t pass on the infection.
+• Avoid spreading it.
+While treatment is happening, you need to be very careful when having sex that you don’t pass on the infection.
 Practise safe sex by using condoms and dental dams, and don’t let your partner touch or rub against any sores or rash.

 What can I do now?